epolkovnikov/TinyTools/mft2csv/README.md

 # mft2csv.pyw v.0.2

-Create a list of files for a given NTFS drive, store the list as a csv file.
+Create a list of files for a given NTFS drive, store the list as a csv file (tab-separated).

-Lightweight and fast indexing of remote drives to know location of backed-up or archived files on MS Windows local and external NTFS drives.
+Lightweight and fast indexing of external and internal drives to know location of backed-up or archived files on MS Windows.
 Produces lists fast because it is reading MFT (NTFS metadata) instead of actually fetching files from a drive.

-Code location and updates: https://github.com/epolkovnikov/TinyTools/mft2csv/ Developed by by Evgeny Polkovnikov, 2024
+Code location and updates: https://github.com/epolkovnikov/TinyTools/mft2csv/ Developed by Evgeny Polkovnikov, 2024
 Thanks hansalemao for https://pypi.org/project/mft2df/

 # Usage